-If you live in Connecticut and you can't work for a year or more, you may be eligible for either Supplemental Security income (SSI) or Social Security disability (SSDI).
-Although these are federal programs, the State of Connecticut works in conjunction with the Social Security Administration (SSA) to administer some parts of the programs.
-Connecticut also supplements the federal SSI payment and sets its own guidelines for Medicaid eligibility.
+If you live in Connecticut and you can't work for a year or more, you may be eligible for either Supplemental Security Income (SSI) or Social Security disability (SSDI).
+Although these are federal programs, Connecticut supplements the federal SSI payment and sets its own guidelines for Medicaid eligibility.

 There are three different ways to apply for disability.
 These options depend on whether you are eligible for SSI or SSDI.